 Debian and Red Hat based distributions

-On Debian and Red Hat based distributions like Ubuntu, Fedora or CentOS, we recommend using the installation script.
+On Debian and Red Hat based distributions like Ubuntu or Fedora, we recommend using the installation script.

 curl -fsSL https://raw.githubusercontent.com/exoscale/cli/master/install-latest.sh | sh